Divyesh06/Dolly/README.md

 If an export is cancelled or fails, Dolly doesn't create a partial video.

-**Close DevTools on the page you are recording.** Chrome only allows one debugger connection per tab, and Dolly needs that connection during export.

 ## Keyboard shortcuts

 These work in both the controller and the page.